elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Authlog now indexed by elasticsearch
 - Added a ClusterRoleBinding for using an OIDC-based cluster admin kubeconfig and a script for generating such a kubeconfig (see `bin/ck8s kubeconfig admin`)

+### Removed

+- Removed the functionality to automatically restore InfluxDB and Grafana when running `bin/ck8s apply`.
+The config values controlling this (`restore.*`) no longer have any effect and can be safely removed.